Philiks/configs/nvim/README.md

 This configuration is heavily inspired by [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) of [LunarVim](https://github.com/LunarVim).

 ## Requirements
+- Lua (this configuration file uses Lua and not VimScript)
 - Neovim
 - Git (for [gitsigns](https://github.com/lewis6991/gitsigns.nvim))
 - Node (for [iamcco/markdown-preview](https://github.com/iamcco/markdown-preview.nvim))
-> You could use yarn but you must edit this line:
+> You could use yarn but you must edit this line in `./lua/user/plugins.lua`:
 ```
 use {'iamcco/markdown-preview.nvim', run = 'cd app && npm install'}
 ```